 Eric is our administrative assistant and he manages the church office.
 His duties include record keeping and production of worship bulletins and the Still Speaking newsletter.
 Eric is an amateur photographer and free-lance writer.
-His photos appear in Still Speaking, and his by-the-numbers columns on the Green Bay Packers appear in the Green Bay Press-Gazette during the NFL season.
+His photos appear in Still Speaking, and his by-the-numbers columns on the Green Bay Packers appear at Pro Football Journal during the NFL season.
 Eric and his wife, Ann, have two daughters: Nicole and Rebecca.

 Winnie Hutjens says she “grew up at Union Church” where she and her parents were members.
 She took her half-time post in the church office in January 2000.
 As manager of the church’s finances, Winnie keeps records and produces reports.
 Winnie and her husband, Dale, live in De Pere.
 They have two grown daughters.